Code-Institute-Submissions/nba-statistics/README.md

 ##Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

+..
+The project was created using Gitpod for Github.
+Initially the main page was created in conjunction with the script.js file to provide functionality and interactivity.
+The style was formated using style.css

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+Th website can be initiated using the command 'python3 -m http.server

 ##Credits
-Content
+###Content
-The text for section Y was copied from the Wikipedia article Z
+*The text for News section was copied from the New York Times website https://www.nytimes.com/ *The data for conference standings and player data was implemented using RapidAPI's NBA API found here https://rapidapi.com/api-sports/api/api-nba
 ##Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from https://espn.co.uk, https://wallpapersafari.com/, https://clutchpoints.com/, https://dailymail.co.uk, https://www.wsj.com/ and
 ##Acknowledgements
-I received inspiration for this project from Tom Smith and assistance with his personal user story.
+*I received inspiration for this project from Tom Smith and assistance with his personal user story.
+*I would like to thank Rhey Magcalas for her help and support.